shahedbd/GOProgramming/README.md

 ## The major differences between Java and Golang are:

-Go’s compilation speed is very fast as no VM is needed to execute Go program. <br />
+01. Go’s compilation speed is very fast as no VM is needed to execute Go program. <br />
-Go can return more than one value whereas Java can’t.
+02. Go can return more than one value whereas Java can’t.
 Every time you need to create object as there is no pointer support in Java.
 <br />
-Garbage collection is pretty good in Golang. <br />
+03. Garbage collection is pretty good in Golang. <br />
-Golang have goroutine in order to achieve multitasking.
-A single thread in java takes more than 1 MB memory on heap whereas goroutine takes approx. 2 KB.
-You need to extend class from Thread class or implements Runnable interface and need to put your logic in run() in java , but in Golang you just need to write go keyword before function definition so it will make that function as goroutine. <br />
+04. Golang have goroutine in order to achieve multitasking. <br />
+05. A single thread in java takes more than 1 MB memory on heap whereas goroutine takes approx. 2 KB. <br />
+06. You need to extend class from Thread class or implements Runnable interface and need to put your logic in run() in java , but in Golang you just need to write go keyword before function definition so it will make that function as goroutine. <br />
-Also synchronization support is very good in golang. <br />
+07. Also synchronization support is very good in golang. <br />
-Go’s interface is more flexible as there is no support for inheritance.
+08. Go’s interface is more flexible as there is no support for inheritance.
 Inheritance makes things more complex in bigger projects. <br />